bigkatzo/sb1-ckxmr4rf/docs/PHANTOM_BASE58_FIX.md

 - **Ethereum Address**: If you see an address starting with `0x`, it's an Ethereum address
 - **Invalid Length**: Solana addresses should be 32-44 characters
 - **Wrong Characters**: Solana addresses use base58 encoding (no 0, O, I, l characters)
-- **Wrong Chain**: Check that chainId is '1399811150' and chainType is 'solana'
+- **Wrong Chain**: Check that chainId is 'solana' or '7565164' and chainType is 'solana'

 ## Prevention